 How easy it is for the Democrat left to fool Republicans, even some conservatives, by foisting their word choices on everybody.
 A better example would be hard to find than the term “government shutdown” being applied to the state of affairs predicted in the wake of an impasse on the upcoming continuing resolution.

 The term “government shutdown” conjures up a vision of a Federal government in its entirety falling into a black hole for who knows how long.
 Oh, what a cataclysm!
 The nation, the world will collapse into total meltdown!
 Oh!
 Oh!
 Oh!
 Continue reading

 The article also pointed out (hat-tip John Lott) that all citizens, not just those who are armed, benefit from the crime deterrence created by law-abiding gun owners.
 This got me thinking about my own status.
-There I was, benefiting from all my gun-owning neighbors who helped create the safe neighborhood where I’m fortunate to reside.
 Continue reading

 Conservatives complain, often justifiably, that stupid Republicans are all too quick to throw their own under the bus when turmoil arises, while leftist Democrats stick up for their henchmen through any and all fraud and deceit.
 But look how many conservatives have been eager to give Chief Justice John Roberts a poke in the eye with a sharp stick following the ObamaCare decision — not just criticisms, but outright ad hominem attacks, even hinting that Roberts has been a closet leftist all along.